swanandlab/DBscorer/README.md

 **Instructions**

-DBScorer Executable

-Prerequisites for Deployment

-Download and install the Windows version 9.9 ([R2020b](https://ssd.mathworks.com/supportfiles/downloads/R2020b/Release/5/deployment_files/installer/complete/win64/MATLAB_Runtime_R2020b_Update_5_win64.zip)) of the MATLAB Runtime for R2020b  from the following link on the [MathWorks website](https://www.mathworks.com/products/compiler/mcr/index.html)
+1. Download and install the Windows version 9.9 ([R2020b](https://ssd.mathworks.com/supportfiles/downloads/R2020b/Release/5/deployment_files/installer/complete/win64/MATLAB_Runtime_R2020b_Update_5_win64.zip)) of the MATLAB Runtime for R2020b  from the following link on the [MathWorks website](https://www.mathworks.com/products/compiler/mcr/index.html)
 NOTE: You will need administrator rights to run the MATLAB Runtime installer.

-Run DBscorer.exe.
+2. Run DBscorer.exe.

 Please check the sample videos to test and get an idea of the recording condition.